solo-io/supergloo/docs/content/setup/cluster_registration/community_cluster_registration.md

 ---
-title: "Register a Cluster with Gloo Mesh"
+title: "Community"
-menuTitle: Register Cluster
+menuTitle: Community
-description: Registering a cluster with Gloo Mesh's management plane
+description: Registering a cluster with Gloo Mesh community edition
 weight: 30
 ---

-Once you have Gloo Mesh or Gloo Mesh Enterprise installed, the next step is to register Kubernetes clusters that will have service meshes you want to manage.
+Once you have Gloo Mesh installed, the next step is to register Kubernetes clusters that will have service meshes you want to manage.
 The registration process creates a service account, cluster-role, and cluster-role association on the target cluster granting the service account the necessary permissions to monitor and make changes to the cluster.
-The current cluster-role definition is documented in the [References]({{% versioned_link_path fromRoot="/reference/cluster_role" %}}) section of the documentation.
+The current cluster-role definition is documented in the [references]({{% versioned_link_path fromRoot="/reference/cluster_role" %}}) section of the documentation.

 This guide will walk you through the basics of registering clusters using the `meshctl` tool.
-We will be using the two cluster contexts mentioned in the Gloo Mesh installation guide, `mgmt-cluster-context` and `remote-cluster-context`.
+We will be using the two cluster contexts mentioned in the Gloo Mesh installation guide, `kind-mgmt-cluster` and `kind-remote-cluster`.
 Your cluster context names will likely differ, so please substitute the proper values.

 ## Register A Cluster